SOLAS-TTRPG/SOLAS/README.md

 ## Fading
 Once your character reaches 0 heart, you begin fading.
 This means your character is losing their grip on mortality, and will soon die.
 Once you reach 0 heart, continuing to fight is dangerous.
 At the start of each of your turns, you lose a heart.
 Additionally, you can choose to lose an extra heart to take your normal turn, being any number of actions up to your current stamina/focus.
 Once you reach -5 heart, your character falls and passes.

+# Resting
+Once combat comes to a close, your focus and stamina are restored.
+However, your characters cannot stay awake indefinitely, and will need to recover from the physical exertion of the battle.
+Characters will need to rest for a total of 8 hours, up to two of which can be sitting/lying down.
+If characters go 24 hours without resting, they receive disadvantage on all rolls due to exhaustion.